classiebit/eventmie-pro-docs/resources/docs/3.0/apps/introduction.md

 # Introduction

-Finally, we've released Eventmie Pro FullyLoaded 2.0 Android & iOS Apps.
+We are excited to announce the release of Eventmie Pro FullyLoaded 2.0 Android & iOS Apps, the ultimate event management mobile solution for organizers and customers.

 ---